libgit2/git2go/README.md

 ### From master

-The master branch follows libgit2's master branch, which means there is no stable API or ABI to link against. git2go can statically link against a vendored version of libgit2.
+The `next` branch follows libgit2's master branch, which means there is no stable API or ABI to link against. git2go can statically link against a vendored version of libgit2.

 Run `go get -d github.com/libgit2/git2go` to download the code and go to your `$GOPATH/src/github.com/libgit2/git2go` dir.
 From there, we need to build the C code and put it into the resulting go binary.

+    git checkout next
     git submodule update --init # get libgit2 make install